How is the quality of studies assessed?

 • How many participants dropped out of the study, and why?
 How many participants could no longer be monitored after the end of the main part of the study (“lost to follow-up”), and why not?
 Good studies should include these figures and say whether they influenced the outcomes.
 This may be the case, for instance, if a lot of people drop out of a study due to bad side effects.

 • Apart from receiving the different treatments that were being compared in the study, were the groups treated the same otherwise?
-Differences are especially likely if it wasn't possible to "blind" the doctors or participants properly.
+Differences are especially likely if it wasn't possible to "blind" the study participants or people receiving treatment properly.
+Blinding refers to ensuring that participants do not know which group they were assigned to.

 • Was it really a fair comparison?
 It could be a problem, for instance, if a new medication was compared with a standard medication used at a lower dose than usual in daily practice.